l3-hpc/howto-xsede/README.md

 # howto-xsede
-Documentation and notes for using XSEDE resources
+Notes and Quick-Starts for using XSEDE resources

 Contents
 - [OSN](OSN)